Duet3D/DuetWebControl/CUSTOM-LAYOUT.md

 ## Overview

 A *custom layout* is a Vue component that renders the application's chrome - whatever wraps each page.
-The built-in shell DWC ships with is one such layout; a plugin can register another.
-At most one custom layout can be registered at a time.
-The user toggles between the built-in layout and the registered custom layout from Settings, or by navigating to a magic URL (see below).
+The built-in shell DWC ships with is one such layout; plugins can register others.
+Several custom layouts can be registered at once; the user picks which one is active (or returns to the built-in shell) from Settings, or by navigating to a magic URL (see below).

 Pages themselves are unaffected.
 The same vue-router route table is in effect under either layout, the active layout simply provides the surrounding chrome and the `<router-view />` mount point.